jhha85/enhancements/keps/sig-node/20200203-memory-manager.md

 TBD: this text images will be replaced to real image.

-Note that
+NOTE:
 - Reserved zone cannot be greater than Allocatable zone.
-- Typical Linux processes and Containers which has BestEffort or Burstable QoS may consumes memory on a NUMA node where Guaranteed QoS containers also consumes memory.
-It is also possible that Guaranteed QoS Containers requested lots of memory but consumes just a little bit of them and the others occupy reserved zone when only few free memory is available on the NUMA node.
+- Typical Linux processes and containers which have BestEffort or Burstable QoS may consume memory on a NUMA node where Guaranteed QoS containers also consumes memory.
+It is also possible that Guaranteed QoS containers requested lots of memory but consumes just a little bit of them and the others occupy reserved zone when only few free memory is available on the NUMA node.
 At this situation, OOM may happen by Guaranteed QoS Container if the container try to consume more memory.
-Then the others will be killed by OOM killer to make free memory.
+Then others will be killed by OOM killer to make free memory.
 Because, unlike Guaranteed QoS containers, the others has high OOM socre(which has low priority at OOM system).

 #### NUMA node affinity for memory and hugepages

  Memory Manager calculates NUMA node affinity that represents which NUMA node has enough capacity of memory and/or hugepages for containers in Guaranteed QoS Pod.
 To calculate affinity, Memory Manager takes capacity of memory and pre-allocated hugepages per NUMA node on its intialize sequence then calculate `Allocatable Memory of NUMA node` for every NUMA nodes.
 Then when pod admission is requested, Memory Manager checks the pod has Guaranteed QoS or not, if the pod has Guaranteed QoS, Memory Manager calculates NUMA node affinity by the following way: it checks resources availability of each NUMA nodes based on `Allocatable Memory of NUMA node` and total amount of `reserved` memory and hugepages of NUMA node.

 Here are formulas that shows how to calculate NUMA node affinity for memory and hugepages.